Right to Choose ADHD: What SENCOs Need to Know in 2026

 Reduce repeated chasing

-Use a checklist, end-of-day routine and one home-school point.
-Review which routine reduced equipment, homework or transition breakdowns.
+Use a checklist, an end-of-day routine and one home-school point.
+Review which routine reduced problems with equipment, homework or transitions.

 This means the SENCO's job when receiving an RTC diagnosis is not to decide whether masking is occurring.
 That is a clinical question.
 The job is to gather objective, school-based evidence of what the learner's functioning looks like in the educational environment, and to share that evidence honestly with the assessing clinician and, where relevant, with the local authority.

 SENCOs should avoid informal reassurance.
-Saying "we don't see issues here" without data is unprofessional.
-Agreeing with all diagnostic recommendations without review is unwise.
-Gather evidence systematically and share it transparently (Hodkinson & Vickerman, 2009).
+Saying "we don't see issues here" without data is not a professional position.
+Agreeing with all diagnostic recommendations without review is just as risky.
+The stronger line is: "We will gather school evidence, compare it with the report and explain what support the evidence justifies."

 A clear, consistent response protocol saves time and prevents misunderstanding.
 The following steps apply from the moment a parent makes contact about an RTC referral or shares a completed diagnosis.